bluepensoftwareworks/bluepen.powershell/README.md

      4. Run one of your cmdlets to verify that MailKit and your class libraries load without assembly resolution errors.
      5. <img width="1161" height="332" alt="image" src="https://github.com/user-attachments/assets/2bef755e-4ae6-4931-bee9-558ee8ad219e" />

+     **Step 6**: Distribute the module
+     You have two primary ways to distribute this package to others:

+     **Option A: Manual Zip Distribution (Internal/Fileshare)**
+     1. Zip the bluepen.powershell.cmdlets folder
+     2. Instruct users to extract it into one of their $env:PSModulePath directories, such as: **C:\Users\{username}\Documents\Powershell\Modules\bluepen.powershell.cmdlets**
+     3. They can then simply run Import-Module -Name bluepen.powershell.cmdlets

+     **Option B: Publish to PowerShell Gallery (or Internal NuGet Repository)** PowerShell 7 uses Microsoft.PowerShell.PSResourceGet for publishing
+     1. Ensure your .psd1 file has a property filled-out ModuleVersion, Description, and Author.
+     2. Run the following command to publish your module folder to the PowerShell Gallery (require an API Key)
+     3. Publish-PSResource -Path "C:\Path\To\Publish\bluepen.powershell.cmdlets" -Repository PSGallery -APIKey "your-api-key"
+     4. Once published, anyone can install it by running: Install-PSResource bluepen.powershell.cmdlets